westerndigitalcorporation/sweet-b/README.md

 * *Compact:* the library is compact in code size, uses a minimal 512-byte working context, and does not assume that keys and other intermediary products can be allocated on the stack.
+* *Audited:* a third-party review of the library was carried out prior to public release, and the full report and status of remediations are [available publicly](audit/audit.md).

 You should consider using Sweet B if you need to implement elliptic curve Diffie-Hellman shared-secret generation (ECDH) or elliptic curve digital